openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the `values` property is present, the Wallet SHOULD return the claim only if the type and value of the claim both match for at least one of the elements in the array.
 Details of the processing rules are defined in (#selecting_claims).

-The ISO mdoc specific parameters to be used in Claims Query are defined in (#mdocs_claims_query).
+The ISO mdoc specific parameters to be used in the Claims Query are defined in (#mdocs_claims_query).

 ### Selecting Claims and Credentials {#dcql_query_lang_processing_rules}